yuxing-1/yuxing-1.github.io/_pages/about.md

 ### News
 ***May 22, 2024*** -- Our paper "[Concentration in Gossip Opinion Dynamics over Random Graphs](https://epubs.siam.org/doi/full/10.1137/23M1545823)" has been published online in *SIAM Journal on Control and Optimization*.
 Check the full paper [here](/papers/J2024SICON.pdf)!
-***Apr 29 - May 3, 2024*** -- I am attending the WINQ workshop "Dynamics and Topology of Complex Network Systems" at Nordita, Stockholm, Sweden, and give a short presentation on "Detecting Communities from Linear and Nonlinear Opinion Dynamics".
+***Apr 29 - May 3, 2024*** -- I am attending the WINQ workshop "Dynamics and Topology of Complex Network Systems" at Nordita, Stockholm, Sweden, and give a presentation on "Detecting Communities from Linear and Nonlinear Opinion Dynamics".
 ***Apr 24, 2024*** -- Our paper "[Transient Behavior of Gossip Opinion Dynamics with Community Structure](https://www.sciencedirect.com/science/article/pii/S0005109824001201)" has been published online in *Automatica*.
 Check the full paper [here](/papers/J2024Automatica.pdf)!
 {: .news }